CtrlK

 Trigger Term Quality

-The keywords used ('instinct-based learning system', 'atomic instincts', 'confidence scoring', 'cross-project contamination') are highly technical internal jargon that no user would naturally say when requesting this functionality.
-There are no natural trigger terms a user would use.
+The description uses highly specialized jargon ('atomic instincts', 'confidence scoring', 'hooks', 'cross-project contamination') that users would almost never naturally say.
+There are no natural trigger terms a user would use when needing this skill.

 1 / 3